What is a div in CSS?

 Center

-You can center divs (that have a set width) by setting the margin to auto margin: auto;
+You can center divs by setting the margin to auto margin: auto; but they must have a set width since they are 100% by default.

 note that this only works for block elements (p, div, table, etc), not inline elements (a, img, b, etc), nor elements styled with inline-block